gauravv0412/Covid-19-Online-Detection-from-Chest-X-Ray-using-Deep-Learning/README.md

 Site Link: http://covid19-online-detection.herokuapp.com

-It is a Deep Neural Network model which consists of 2D-Convolution and Dense Layers with over 1 million trained parameters and accuracy of 97.7%.
+It is a **Deep Learning Neural Network model** which consists of 2D-Convolution and Dense Layers with over 1 million trained parameters and accuracy of 97.7%.

-AI Model is built on Keras and Tensorflow as backend.
-Website is built using Django framework for backend and Materialise for frontend.
+AI Model is built on **Keras** and **Tensorflow** as backend.
+Website is built using **Django** framework for backend and Materialise for frontend.

 ## Installation Documentation